-In our own day, some writers called the "new atheists" deny that our rational minds can lead us to God.
-They contend that the mind is only concerned with facts that can be demonstrated, and faith is not based on such facts.
+In our own day, some writers who are called the "new atheists" deny that our rational minds can lead us to God.
+They contend that the mind is only concerned with facts that can be demonstrated, and that faith is not based on such facts.
 Therefore faith is not rational, and not real.

-In his book "God and the New Atheism," John F. Haught offers several convincing objections to this assertion.
+In his book "God and the New Atheism" John F. Haught offers several convincing objections to this assertion.
 One is that the new atheists, without seeming to realize it, place complete faith in the ability of their own minds to understand reality.
-John Haught asks, "If our minds are nothing but the accidental outcome of a mindless evolutionary process, why should we trust them at all?"
+Haught asks, "If our minds are nothing but the accidental outcome of a mindless evolutionary process, why should we trust them at all?"
 He also points out that the atheists have faith that there is truth to be understood, and that is worth trying to understand.
 But they have no basis for this faith; it's simply an assumption.

 What is the faith of believers in God?
 Haught says it certainly is not the "belief without evidence" that the new atheists accuse it of being.
 Rather it is "...an adventurous movement of trust that opens reason up to its appropriate living space, namely, the inexhaustibly deep dimension of Being, Meaning, Truth, and Goodness...Faith is what opens our minds to the infinite horizon in which alone reason can breathe freely..."